jckmrrs/Bookmark-app/README.md

 **User story 2:**
 ```
   As a user,
+  So that I can expand my reading list,
   I want to be able to add a bookmark.
 ```
 **User story 3:**